We are ensuring that all processes are done online – NSSF MD Richard Byarugaba.

 Richard who assumed office in 2010,was addressing journalists after NSSF western Uganda regional employers’ meeting attended by members/stakeholders from different districts in the region on Tuesday Feb 11,2020 where he revealed that 70% of NSSF customers/members use electronic means while 30% physically visit service centres.

 Founded in 1985,NSSF has numerous investments, it is a quasi-government agency,responsible for the collection, safekeeping, responsible investment, and distribution of retirement funds from employees in Uganda for a desirable post retirement life.

 Currently out of the estimated Ugandan population of 42 million people,only 19 million are employed and out of 19 million 2.5 million are registered with NSSF.

 The NSSF covers all employers who have 5 or more employees between 16 and 55 years of age, with the exception of employees under the Government Pensions scheme.
-The NSSF Act requires a registered employer is required to pay contributions to the Fund for his/her employees every month during which he/she pays salaries.
+The NSSF Act requires a registered employer to pay contributions to the Fund for his/her employees every month during which he/she pays salaries.